There are over 400 electric vehicles in Concord! Read tips about how to join your neighbors in reducing emissions and saving money.

 - Battery Electric Vehicles (BEV), also known as All-electric or Full-electric, have a rechargeable battery and rely on electricity as their sole source of fuel.
-These vehicles can travel up to 250 miles on a full charge, some with an extended range option.
+These vehicles can travel over 250 miles on a full charge, some with an extended range option.

 The process for choosing an EV is very similar to choosing any car.
 The only difference is if this is your first EV, you will want to spend some time deciding how, where, and when to charge your vehicle.
 CMLP and the town are here to help!

-- Research your options - Drive Green with Mass Energy has a quick car comparison table that can help you compare makes and models.
-Also check out MOR-EV for a list of EVs that are eligible for a rebate from the state.
+Green Energy Consumers Alliance has a quick car comparison table that can help you compare makes and models.

-- Test drive - Drive Green with Mass Energy will coordinate test drives with local dealers.
+Green Energy Consumers Alliance will coordinate test drives with local dealers.
 If you visit a local dealer, be sure to make an appointment or ask to speak with the EV specialist to be sure you get the best information and all of your questions answered.